METALS-Zinc, copper gain on short-covering amid optimism on China

 “Last week, when the Chinese government tried to stop the yuan depreciating, was the trigger which supported the bottoming of the metals.
 I think August may be a bullish month for Chinese-related assets like metals.”

-Three-month zinc on the London Metal Exchange was the top performer, rising 1.6 percent to $2,609 a tonne by 1000 GMT after falling 2.4 percent on Monday.
+Three-month zinc on the London Metal Exchange was the top performer, rising 1.3 percent to $2,601.50 a tonne in official open outcry trading after falling 2.4 percent on Monday.

 Zinc has shed nearly a fifth since mid-June, largely due to fears about trade conflicts weighing on global growth and metals demand.